oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/setup/setup.md

     ![Job has been successful](./images/successful-job.png "")

     To see information about your application click on **Application Information**.
-Save the Graph username and password since you will be using it to login to Graph Studio.
+Save the graph username and password since you will be using it to login to Graph Studio.

     ![How to see the graph username and password](./images/graph-username-password.png "")

 ## Task 3: Login to Graph studio

-1. Click the **Open Graph Studio** under the Application Information.
+1. Click on **Open Graph Studio** under the Application Information.
 This will open a new page.
 Enter your graph username and password provided under Application Information, into the login screen.

     ![Open graph studio under Application Information](./images/login-page.png " ")